 The average user won’t spend much time on your app store listing.
 Visitors only take about 5 seconds in average to make a decision to instantly install, instantly drop or explore your app page.
 That means convincing visitors with your promo video (+ thumbnail / Feature Graphic) is imperative.

 So, App Store Videos are important for ASO on both the Apple App Store and the Google Play Store.
 Nevertheless, there are some fundamental differences between App Previews and Promo Videos.

-Creating App Previews for iTunes Connect
+Creating App Previews for App Store Connect (iTunes Connect)

 App Preview Guidelines by Apple